dwyl/technical-glossary/README.md

 > **Note**: the authentication experience
 > can be a significant source
 > of frustration both as person _using_
-> a digitial product and for the _engineers_ building it.
+> a digital product and for the _engineers_ building it.
 > We decided to build our own
 > **_Single_ Environment Variable**<sup>TM</sup>
 > drop-in solution to the problem: